Orlando Arcia Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- Rockies pitchers combine to surrender the second-most home runs in baseball (190 total, 1.5 per game).
+- Rockies pitchers combine to give up the second-most home runs in baseball (191 total, 1.4 per game).

-- In his last appearance on Thursday against the Tampa Bay Rays, the right-hander threw five innings, allowing two earned runs while surrendering four hits.
+- The left-hander last appeared on Friday against the Baltimore Orioles, when he tossed six innings, allowing three earned runs while giving up eight hits.

-- The 26-year-old has an ERA of 4.92, with 7.8 strikeouts per nine innings, in 22 games this season.
-Opponents have a .258 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.